jackyhuynh/Cyberwarfare/README.md

 # Denial of Service (DoS) Attacks:

+A “denial of service” or DoS attack is used to tie up a website’s resources so that users who need to access the site cannot do so.
+The attacks have hit many major companies.
+And the bad news?
+Because a DoS attack can be launched from nearly any location, finding those responsible for them can be difficult.

+Here’s are some answers to frequently asked questions about these attacks, how they work, and how you can protect yourself from them.

+## How long have DoS attacks been a threat?
+A 13-year-old, David Dennis, can claim credit for the first DoS attack in 1974.
+Dennis  wrote a program using the “external” or “ext” command that forced computers at a  nearby university research lab to power off.

+DoS attacks have since evolved into the more complex and sophisticated “distributed denial of service” (DDoS) attacks that are common today.
+The biggest attack ever recorded — at that time — targeted code-hosting-service GitHub in 2018.

+## Who is usually behind DoS attacks?
+Attackers typically include hacktivists, hackers whose activity is aimed at promoting a social or political cause; profit-motivated cybercriminals and nation states.

+## What are flooding DoS attacks?
+DoS attacks generally take one of two forms.
+They either flood web services or crash them.

+Flooding attacks are the more common form.
+These occur when the attacked system is overwhelmed by large amounts of traffic that the server is unable to handle.
+The system eventually stops.

+An ICMP flood — also known as a ping flood — is a type of DoS attack that sends spoofed packets of information that hit every computer in a targeted networ , taking advantage of misconfigured network devices.

+A SYN flood is a variation that exploits a vulnerability in the TCP connection sequence.
+This is often referred to as the three-way handshake connection with the host and the  server.
+Here’s how it works:

+The targeted server receives a request to begin the handshake.
+But, in a SYN flood, the handshake is never completed.
+That leaves the connected port as occupied and unavailable to process further requests.
+Meanwhile, the cybercriminal continues to send more and more requests, overwhelming all open ports and shutting down the server.

+What are crash DoS attacks?
+Crash attacks occur less often when cybercriminals transmit bugs that exploit flaws in the targeted system.
+The result?
+The system crashes.

+Crash attacks — and flooding attacks — prevent legitimate users from accessing online services such as websites, gaming sites, email, and bank accounts.

+## How do DoS attacks work?
+Unlike a virus or malware, a DoS attack doesn’t depend on a special program to run.
+Instead, it takes advantage of an inherent vulnerability in the way computer networks communicate.

+Suppose you wish to visit an e-commerce site to shop for a gift.
+Your computer sends a small packet of information to the website.
+The packet works as a “hello.”
+Basically, your computer says, “Hi.
+I’d like to visit you.
+Please let me in.”

+When the server receives your computer’s message, it sends a short one back, saying in a sense, “OK.
+Are you real?”
+Your computer responds — “Yes!” — and communication is established.

+The website’s homepage then pops up on your screen, and you can explore the site.
+Your computer and the server continue communicating as you click links, place orders, and carry out other business.

+In a DoS attack, a computer is rigged to send not just one “introduction” to a server, but hundreds or thousands.
+The server — which cannot tell that the introductions are fake — sends back its usual response, waiting up to a minute in each case to hear a reply.
+When it gets no reply, the server shuts down the connection, and the computer executing the attack repeats, sending a new batch of fake requests.

+DoS attacks mostly affect organizations and how they run in a connected world.
+For consumers, the attacks hinder their ability to access services and information.

+## What is a distributed denial of service (DDoS) attack?
+Distributed denial of service, or DDoS, attacks are the next step in the evolution of DoS attacks.
+Cybercriminals began using DDoS attacks around 2000.

+These attacks use large numbers of compromised computers, as well as other electronic devices — such as webcams and smart televisions that make up the ever- increasing Internet of Things — to force the shutdown of the targeted website, server or network.

+Security vulnerabilities in Internet-of-Things devices can make them accessible to cybercriminals seeking to anonymously and easily launch DDoS attacks.

+In contrast, a DoS attack generally uses a single computer and a single IP address to attack its target, making it easier to defend against.

+## How can I prevent DoS attacks?
+A general rule: The earlier you can identify an attack-in-progress, the quicker you can contain the damage.
+Here are some things you can do to protect yourself from this threat.

+### Method 1: Get help recognizing attacks
+Companies often use technology or anti-DDoS services to help defend themselves.
+These can help you recognize between legitimate spikes in network traffic and a DDoS attack.

+### Method 2: Contact your internet service provider
+If you find your company is under attack, you should notify your Internet Service Provider as soon as possible to determine if your traffic can be rerouted.
+Having a backup ISP is a good idea, too.
+Also, consider services that can disperse the massive DDoS traffic among a network of servers.
+That can help render an attack ineffective.

+### Method 3: Investigate black hole routing
+Internet service providers can use “black hole routing.”
+It directs excessive traffic into a null route, sometimes referred to as a black hole.
+This can help prevent the targeted website or network from crashing.
+The drawback is that both legitimate and illegitimate traffic is rerouted in the same way.

+### Method 4: Configure firewalls and routers
+Firewalls and routers should be configured to reject bogus traffic.
+Remember to keep your routers and firewalls updated with the latest security patches.

+### Method 5: Consider front-end hardware
+Application front-end hardware that’s integrated into the network before traffic reaches a server can help analyze and screen data packets.
+The hardware classifies the data as priority, regular, or dangerous as they enter a system.
+It can also help block threatening data.

+### What steps can I take if I’m a smaller business to prevent DoS attacks?
+If you operate on a smaller scale — say, you operate a basic website offering a service — your chances of becoming a victim of a DDoS attack are low.
+Even so, taking certain precautions will help protect you against becoming a victim of any type of attack by hackers.

+### Here are a few things that can help.

+Keep your security software, operating system, and applications updated.
+Security updates help patch vulnerabilities that hackers might try to exploit.
+Consider a trusted security software like Norton Security.
+Consider a router that comes with built-in DDoS protection.
+Look for a website hosting service with an emphasis on security.
+Taking simple precautions can make a difference when it comes to your online security.
+For large organizations, the precautions become far more complex.

 ## References:
 - Chapple, M., & Seidl, D. (2023).
 Cyberwarfare: Information Operations in a Connected World (Second). essay, Jones & Bartlett Learning.
 (1)